ddrake/Gradebook/README.md

 #### Students

-Next add your students, either by using 'Manage Students' to enter them manually (first name, last name, email) or by using 'Import Students' to import them from a tab-separated text file with no header and columns in that order named 'students.txt'.
+Next add your students, either by using 'Manage Students' to enter them manually (first name, last name, email) or by using 'Import Students' to import them from a tab-separated text file in the application directory named 'students.txt'.
 A sample file, 'students.txt.sample', is provided in this repository.
 Students are always 'active' when added, but can later be inactivated or deleted.

 #### Categories